golovewkin/react-materialUI-firebase-starter/README.md

 11. Log in as an admin and create a user
 12. Setup your landing page
 13. Deploy to Digital Ocean or a similar service
+14. Change DataBaseService according to your needs.
+It could be HTTP request to your server etc...

 ## Note
 This project is just a start point, you can add yourself:
 1. Typescript
+2. Login with Google provider
-2. Google recaptcha but it requires a server or cloud functions.
+3. Google recaptcha but it requires a server or cloud functions.
 Maybe Firebase reCAPTCHA
-3. Change DataBaseService according to your needs.
-It could be HTTP request to your server etc...